Work-Study Employer

 4. The student(s) assigned to your department have been notified to report directly to the supervisor on the referral for scheduling.
 It is important to notify the Financial Aid Office regarding any work-study student who has not reported to the department by the end of the second week of classes.

-4. All students employed under the Federal Work-Study/Community Service Programs for 2024-2025 are required to follow the academic year schedule:
+- Students employed under the Federal Work‑Study/Community Service Programs for the 2026–2027 academic year must adhere to the academic year schedule.

 HOLIDAYS AND NON-CLASS DAYS